Choens/resume/Andy Choens - Resume.md

 Accomplishments:

--   Monitored Emergency Department, Inpatient, and Primary Care utilization of Medicaid enrollees who agreed to receive care management services.
+-   Monitor Emergency Department, Inpatient, and Primary Care utilization of Medicaid enrollees who agreed to receive care management services.

--   Monitored HEDIS quality metrics as listed in New York State’s SPA.
+-   Report HEDIS quality metrics as listed in New York State’s SPA.

--   Developed a novel methodology to measure pre-post enrollee utilization.
+-   Developing a new approach to measuring pre-post enrollee utilization.

 -   Redesigned the Health Home - Care Management Assessment Reporting